dvreeze/ocp-java-17-learning/doc/checklist.md

 control structures and custom kinds of classes.
 This is also true for *sealed types*.
 Of course, it is important to know these rules well, but they only need to be checked where applicable.

+Simple *typing* rules that are easy to overlook include:
+* A loop/if-statement condition must be a `boolean` expression
+* A resource in a resource specification of a try-resources statement must implement the `AutoCloseable` interface

+Simple *scoping* rules that are easy to overlook include:
+* A variable declared inside a block is scoped to that block, so:
+  * In a while-do statement, any variable declared in the loop body is out of scope in the loop condition

 #### Streams, functional interfaces, lambdas and method references

 *Lambdas and method references* have a *functional interface* as type, and they get this type from "immediate context",